waltergcc/42-minishell/README.md

 ### Environment variables

-- Check that $ is interpreted as an environment variable.

 | # | Command | Expected result |
 |:-:|---------|-----------------|
 | [x] | echo $USER | print the username |